23nd Annual

 Need Accommodations?

-If you are joining us from out of town, we hope you will consider staying at MBSEF’s event sponsor, Riverhouse on the Deshutes.
+If you are joining us from out of town, we hope you will consider staying at MBSEF’s event sponsor, Waypoint Hotel.
 They have wonderful accommodations and are eager to meet the unique needs of our ski racers.
+Call the hotel directly at 541-382-7011 to receive your exclusive MBSEF discount.

 Packet Pickup